saigegit/SAIGE-doc/docs/set_step2.md

         --minMAC=0.5 \
         --sampleFile=./input/samplelist.txt \
         --GMMATmodelFile=./output/example_binary_fullGRM.rda \
-        --varianceRatioFile=./output/example_binary_cate.varianceRatio.txt	\
+        --varianceRatioFile=./output/example_binary_fullGRM.varianceRatio.txt	\
         --sparseGRMFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx   \
         --sparseGRMSampleIDFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt  \
         --groupFile=./input/group_new_chrposa1a2.txt	\
         --annotation_in_groupTest="lof,missense:lof,missense:lof:synonymous"        \
         --maxMAF_in_groupTest=0.0001,0.001,0.01	\
-        --is_output_markerList_in_groupTest=TRUE
+        --is_output_markerList_in_groupTest=TRUE \
+	--is_fastTest=TRUE
     ```

 3. Only perform BURDEN test with --r.corr=1.
 Use --minGroupMAC_in_BurdenTest for the minimum MAC of the testing "burden marker" in the Burden test.
 NOTE: the sparse GRM is not required.
-If inly perform BURDEN tests, the Step 1 output used for the single-variant assoc tests can be used for faster computation (See example).
+If only perform BURDEN tests, the Step 1 output generated for the single-variant assoc tests can be re-used for BURDEN tests

     ```
     Rscript step2_SPAtests.R        \